agentmodels/agentmodels.org/chapters/02-agents-as-models.md

 geometric(0.1);
 ~~~~

-What makes Webppl different from conventional programming languages is its ability to represent and manipulate *probability distributions*.
+What makes WebPPL different from conventional programming languages is its ability to represent and manipulate *probability distributions*.
 Elementary Random Primitives (ERPs) are the basic object type that represents distributions.
 ERPs allow you to sample values from a distribution.
 But they also allow you to compute the log-probability of a possible sampled value.

-The functions above that generate random samples are defined in the Webppl library in terms of built-in ERPs (e.g. `bernoulliERP` for `flip` and `gaussianERP` for `gaussian`) and the built-in function `sample`.
+The functions above that generate random samples are defined in the WebPPL library in terms of built-in ERPs (e.g. `bernoulliERP` for `flip` and `gaussianERP` for `gaussian`) and the built-in function `sample`.

 To create a new ERP, we pass a *thunk* (a function with no arguments) which has a random output, to a *marginalization* or *inference* function.
 For example, we can use `bernoulliERP` to construct a Binomial distribution: